dssd1001/DMV-sim/Resources/ReadME.md

-Graphics used in project, created through Sketch
+Graphics used in project, created through Sketch and Photoshop